fudgebucket27/LoopNet/README.md

 var loopNetClient = await LoopNetClient.CreateLoopringClientAsync("L1 Private Key", "Eth Address in 0x format");
 ```

+The client will generate your Loopring Layer 2 Private Key and retrieve your Loopring API Key.

 ## Building from source
 ### Setup
 Download Visual Studio 2022 with .NET 7 and open the solution file